TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 **EPSILONRULE [GEOMETRIC/ARITHMETIC/HARMONIC/HHG]**  Selects the combining rule used to derive the ? value for van der Waals interactions.
 The default in the absence of the EPSILONRULE keyword is to use the GEOMETRIC mean of the individual epsilon values of the two atoms involved in the van der Waals interaction.

-**EWALD**  Turns on the use of Ewald summation during computation of electrostatic interactions in periodic systems.
-In the current version of Tinker, regular Ewald is used for polarizable atomic multipoles, and smooth particle mesh Ewald (PME) is used for charge-charge interactions.
-Ewald summation is not available for interactions involving bond-centered dipoles.
+**EWALD**  Turns on the use of smooth particle mesh Ewald (PME) summation during computation of partial charge, atomic multipole and polarization interactions in periodic systems.
 By default, in the absence of the EWALD keyword, distance-based cutoffs are used for electrostatic interactions.

-**EWALD-ALPHA [real]**  Sets the value of the Ewald coefficient which controls the width of the Gaussian screening charges during particle mesh Ewald summation.
+**EWALD-ALPHA [real]**  Sets the value of the Ewald coefficient which controls the width of the Gaussian screening charges during particle mesh Ewald summation for multipole electrostatics, and by default for other PME interactions.
 In the absence of the EWALD-ALPHA keyword, a value is chosen which causes interactions outside the real-space cutoff to be below a fixed tolerance.
 For most standard applications of Ewald summation, the program default should be used.

 **EWALD-BOUNDARY**  Invokes the use of insulating (ie, vacuum) boundary conditions during Ewald summation, corresponding to the media surrounding the system having a dielectric value of 1.
 The default in the absence of the EWALD-BOUNDARY keyword is to use conducting (ie, tinfoil) boundary conditions where the surrounding media is assumed to have an infinite dielectric value.